Tenuta Sant’Antonio, Creating a New Family Legacy in Eastern Valpolicella

 While traditional Valpolicella DOC red wines are known to be light and refreshing, Tenuta Sant’Antonio’s entry level ‘Nanfre’ Valpolicella DOC 2023 had amazing acid and depth that gave the wine more character than just a simple chillable sipper.
 Part of it is attributable to the soil, high in calcium carbonate, which imparts higher acidity and bolder cherry characters.

 Even their ‘Monti Garbi’ Valpolicella Ripasso Superiore DOC 2021 is incredibly vibrant.
-Usually, Ripasso wines are medium to full body that have plummy and strewed red fruit characters, but can easily be a little flabby in texture.
+Usually, Ripasso wines are medium to full body that have plummy and stewed red fruit characters, but can easily be a little flabby in texture.
 This is because making Ripasso wine incorporates grape skins used in making Amarone, which has incredibly concentrated and dense flavors.
 This Ripasso’s acid structure is able to lift the wine to make it feel brighter and less dense than usual.

 To Armando, this is the type of balanced wine they hope can showcase how approachable and appreciable the wines from Valpolicella can be.
 Although they are thankful that consumers adore the luscious Amarone / Ripasso wines, they want Sant’Antonio to be a different kind of wine that stands apart from what the region is recognized for.
 Much like when they decided to start the winery 30 years ago, Armando and his brothers wanted to do something more than just what’s done in the past.